2 Mexican marines found dead in resort of Cancun

 MEXICO CITY (AP) — Authorities found the bodies of two Mexican marines wrapped in blood-stained sheets and dumped on a street in the Caribbean coast resort of Cancun on Wednesday.

 The bodies were found in downtown Cancun, relatively far from most of the resort’s hotels.
-They had apparently been stabbed.
+The prosecutor’s office said the two marines, aged 24 and 36, had been stabbed to death.

 The Mexican navy condemned the killings, saying the two marines were off duty when they were killed.
-The two servicemen were based on the nearby island of Isla Mujeres.
+The two servicemen were based in the nearby township of Isla Mujeres.

 Before 2017 Cancun was relatively calm, but killings have increased.
-In the first eight months of 2018, there were 342 homicides in Cancun — about 1.4 killings a day in the city of 750,000, and more than double the 148 killings in the same period of 2017.
+In the first eight months of 2018, there were 342 homicides in Cancun — about 1.4 killings a day in the city of 750,000, more than double the 148 killings in the same period of 2017.
 In a single day in August, police found eight bodies strewn at various points on the streets of Cancun.

 Most Read Nation & World Stories